Migrate Your MariaDB Data to MySQL – Effortlessly!

 • Command-line execution (use: dmtc.exe --help for parameter options)

-After migration completes, the toolkit generates a comprehensive report for verifying migration accuracy.
+Congratulations!
+Your data migration from MariaDB to MySQL has finished successfully.
+This toolkit generates a comprehensive report for verifying migration accuracy.
 You can monitor progress as the automated process runs efficiently.
 For any questions or feedback, contact us – our team is ready to assist.

 Download Now »